 This program is designed for the skier who wants to get out and to try something new and different.
 If you have skied the ski area for years you have probably gazed off at those not-to-far off bowls and chutes just outside the ski area boundary.
 If you want to get out there expand your skiing into this world randonnée equipment is the easiest way.
-We are working with our colleague Dave McCoy to run programs in conjunction with Mammoth Mountain ski area.
+We are working in conjunction with Mammoth Mountain ski area.

 You can sign up through Mammoth Mountain for a day (or two) working within the ski area boundaries to perfect technique and to discover the basics of backcountry skiing in a comfortable education setting.
-Here you will learn about the equipment, how to use it, the fundamentals of avalanche rescue as well as tuition in skiing from a PSIA (Professional Ski Instructors of America) Instructor to fine tune you technique.
-No matte row good we are we can always learn more from an enthusiastic professional and great skier and Davey is all of these and more.
+Here you will learn about the equipment, how to use it, the fundamentals of avalanche rescue as well as tuition in skiing from a PSIA (Professional Ski Instructors of America) Instructor to fine tune your technique.
+No matter how good we are our technique can always benefit from tips from a professional ski instructor

 Then it is time to head into the mountains with a mountain guide who knows where to find the best snow and slopes that suit your ability.